ZapoVerde/RoboSmith/docs/Construction/Task 2_1-Specification- Git Worktree Manager Service.md

       public static getInstance(): GitWorktreeManager;

       /**
-       * Creates a new Git worktree, runs an initial conflict scan, and adds it to the manifest.
+       * NEW: Initializes the service.
+MUST be called once on extension activation.
+       * Runs the reconciliation loop and loads the persisted state.
-       * @param args The base branch and initial change plan for the new session.
+       * @param context The VS Code ExtensionContext, required for state persistence.
-       * @returns A promise that resolves with the newly created WorktreeSession.
-       * @throws An error if the underlying 'git worktree add' command fails.
        */
+      public async initialize(context: vscode.ExtensionContext): Promise<void>;

+      /**
+       * Creates a new Git worktree, persists the state, and returns the new session.
+       */
       public async createWorktree(args: CreateWorktreeArgs): Promise<WorktreeSession>;

       /**
-       * Removes a Git worktree from the filesystem and the internal manifest.
+       * Removes a Git worktree from the filesystem and updates the persisted state.
-       * @param sessionId The ID of the session to remove.
-       * @returns A promise that resolves when cleanup is complete.
        */
       public async removeWorktree(sessionId: string): Promise<void>;

       /**
-       * Scans a new change plan against all other active sessions to detect file clashes.
+       * Scans a new change plan against all other active sessions.
-       * @param newChangePlan The list of files for the proposed new session.
-       * @returns A promise that resolves with a ConflictScanResult.
        */
       public async runConflictScan(newChangePlan: string[]): Promise<ConflictScanResult>;
     }
     ```

 *   **Detailed Behavioral Logic (The Algorithm):**

-    1.  **`createWorktree`:**
+    1.  **`initialize(context)` (NEW AND CRITICAL):**
+        a.  **Read Ground Truth:** Uses `vscode.workspace.fs.readDirectory` to get a list of all actual directories inside `.worktrees/`.
+        b.  **Read Cached State:** Uses `context.globalState.get()` to load its last-known list of sessions.
+        c.  **Find Zombies:** Compares the two lists to find directories that exist on disk but not in the state (from a crash).
+It logs a warning for each one.
+        d.  **Find Ghosts:** Finds entries in the state that no longer exist on disk (manual deletion).
+It removes these "ghost" entries from its internal state object.
+        e.  **Persist & Finalize:** If any ghosts were removed, it calls `context.globalState.update()` to save the cleaned state.
+It then loads the final, correct state into its private in-memory `Map` for fast access.

+    2.  **`createWorktree(args)`:**
         a.
-It generates a unique UUID to serve as the `sessionId`.
+Generates a unique UUID to serve as the `sessionId` (this will also be the directory and branch name).
         b.
-It constructs a unique `branchName` and `worktreePath` based on the UUID (e.g., `robo-smith/session-uuid` and `.worktrees/session-uuid`).
+Executes the `git worktree add ...` command.
+Throws an error on failure.
         c.
-It executes the command `git worktree add -b <branchName> <worktreePath> <baseBranch>`.
-This entire operation is wrapped in a `try/catch` block.
-If the command fails, it throws a detailed `GitCommandError`.
+Upon success, creates a new `WorktreeSession` object.
         d.
-Upon success, it creates a new `WorktreeSession` object containing the `sessionId`, paths, and the provided `changePlan`.
-        e.
-It stores this new session object in a private, internal `Map<string, WorktreeSession>`.
+Adds the new session to its internal `Map`.
+        e.  **NEW:** Calls a private `_persistState()` method, which uses `context.globalState.update()` to save the entire, updated map to disk.
         f.
-It resolves the promise with the newly created `WorktreeSession` object.
+Resolves the promise with the new `WorktreeSession`.

-    2.  **`removeWorktree`:**
+    3.  **`removeWorktree(sessionId)`:**
         a.
-It looks up the `WorktreeSession` in its internal map using the `sessionId`.
-If not found, it logs a warning and returns.
+Looks up the session in its internal map.
         b.
-It executes the command `git worktree remove <worktreePath>`.
-This is wrapped in a `try/catch` block to handle cases where the worktree has uncommitted changes.
+Executes the `git worktree remove ...` and `git branch -d ...` commands.
         c.
-It also executes `git branch -d <branchName>` to clean up the associated branch.
-        d.
-Upon success, it removes the session from its internal map.
+Upon success, removes the session from its internal `Map`.
-    3.  **`runConflictScan`:**
+        d.  **NEW:** Calls the private `_persistState()` method to save the change.

+    4.  **`runConflictScan(newChangePlan)`:**
         a.
-This method is a pure, read-only check.
+This logic is unchanged.
+It remains a pure, read-only check that iterates over the now-persistent and reconciled internal map.
-        b.
-It iterates through every existing `WorktreeSession` in its internal map.
-        c.
-For each existing session, it performs a simple array intersection between its `changePlan` and the `newChangePlan` provided as an argument.
-        d.
-If an intersection with one or more files is found, it **immediately** stops scanning and resolves the promise with a `{ status: 'CLASH', ... }` object, detailing which session and which files are in conflict.
-        e.
-If it successfully iterates through all other sessions without finding any intersections, it resolves the promise with a `{ status: 'CLEAR' }` object.

 *   **Mandatory Testing Criteria:**
+    *   **NEW:** A test for `initialize` must verify that it correctly identifies "zombie" directories from a mock file system.
+    *   **NEW:** A test for `initialize` must verify that it correctly removes "ghost" entries from a mock `globalState`.
-    *   A "happy path" test must verify that `createWorktree` executes the correct `git worktree add` command and returns a valid `WorktreeSession` object.
+    *   **NEW:** A test must verify that `createWorktree` makes a call to the mock `globalState.update` method upon success.
-    *   A test must verify that `removeWorktree` executes the correct `git worktree remove` and `git branch -d` commands.
+    *   **NEW:** A test must verify that `removeWorktree` also calls `globalState.update` upon success.
-    *   An error path test must verify that if the underlying `git` command fails during creation, the promise is rejected with a specific error.
+    *   A test must verify that `createWorktree` executes the correct `git worktree add` command.
-    *   A conflict scan test must verify that `runConflictScan` returns a `CLEAR` status when no other sessions exist.
+    *   A test must verify that `removeWorktree` executes the correct cleanup commands.
-    *   A conflict scan test must verify that `runConflictScan` returns a `CLASH` status when a new change plan shares even one file with an existing session's plan.
-The result must correctly identify the conflicting session and file.
+    *   A test must verify that `runConflictScan` returns a `CLASH` status when a file overlap is detected in the active sessions.